Johnson Victrola Museum in Dover, Delaware — echoes of the past

 Models ranged from large, exquisitely crafted pieces to basic boxes where the speaker was bigger and everything else was smaller.
 There was still no volume control, and the sound had to be lowered by closing the cover, hence the expression, “Put a lid on it!”

-Victor also signed and recorded some of the best known singers and musicians of the early 20th century, Caruso being among the foremost.
+Victor also signed and recorded some of the best known singers and musicians of the early 20th century, Enrico Caruso being among the foremost.
 The company was acquired by RCA in 1929, becoming RCA Victor.

 From early on, Johnson was purposeful about branding his products.
 At the behest of his colleague Leon Douglass, the company invested heavily in expensive magazine advertising.

 But its most recognized marketing symbol is Nipper, the RCA Victor terrier in the painting His Master’s Voice.
+The image became one of the most recognizable brand symbols in advertising history, its quaint charm highlighting the potential intimacy of recorded music.

 The artist Francis Barraud first copyrighted his original version of the painting, Dog looking at and listening to a Phonograph, in 1899.
 The machine was an Edison-Bell, and Barraud first tried to sell his painting to that company, only to be rejected because “Dogs don’t listen to phonographs.”
-Then William Barry Owen of the Gramophone Company in England offered to purchase the painting if Barraud would alter it to show a Berliner gramophone.
-Barraud complied, selling the revision and its copyright for £100.
-Emile Berliner then took out a U.S. copyright on it in 1900.
-Johnson then trademarked it for the Consolidated Talking Machine Co, which became Victor the next year, and made it central to the company’s branding.

 By 1902, Victor labels featured a drawing of the image; magazine ads reminded listeners to “Look for the dog.”
 But the marketing didn’t stop there.
 Victor sold an array of Nipper merch, ranging from stuffed animals to Lenox salt-and-pepper shakers.